Fivell/policies/src/pages/policies/roles_policy.md

    and criminal penalties as determined by federal and state laws and regulations.
-   - A violation resulting in a breach of confidentiality (i.e. release of PHI to an unauthorized individual), change of the integrity of any ePHI, or inability to access any ePHI by other users, requires immediate termination of the workforce member from Versionista.
+   - A violation resulting in a breach of confidentiality (i.e. release of PHI to an unauthorized individual), change of the integrity of any PHI or PII, or inability to access any PHI or PII by other users, requires immediate termination of the workforce member from Versionista.
 3. The Security Officer facilitates taking appropriate steps to prevent recurrence of the violation (when possible and feasible).
 4. In the case of an insider threat, the Security Officer and Privacy Officer